Paradoxxs/Cybersecurity/DNS.md

-- DNS : Domain name system
+# Domain name system

-When make a dns request the machine will first look at hosts file to see if it allready exists, if not it will then try recursive DNS.

-- The purpose of DNS is to translate human resemble to [[IP]].
-    - ex. google.com : 8.8.8.8
+The purpose of DNS is to translate human resemble to [[IP]]. ex. google.com : 8.8.8.8
 This can either be done using a Domain name system server or the host file.
 The domain name is read from right to left. ex. www.google.com first .com is lookup then google.com and last www.google.com exsample of dns request. www.google.com